tag1consulting/goose/examples/umami/README.md

 The load test was developed using a locally hosted Drupal 9 install hosted in a DDEV container: https://www.ddev.com/

-By default it will try and load pages from https://drupal-9.0.7.ddev.site/.
+By default it will try and load pages from https://drupal-9.ddev.site/.
+Use the `--host` flag to specify a different domain to load test.

 ## Load Test Implementation